pewsou/asyncflow-objc/README.md

 # Available Concurrency/Asynchronity Patterns
 1. *Pipeline* - multiple data, multiple routines.
 Proc1 is applied to item 1, result passed to Proc2, while Proc1 starts working on item 2 and so on.
 New data items can be submitted anytime.
 The execution is transparently performed using internal threadpool, while executing threads mapped, onto available CPUs providing by this some degree of parallelization.
-    - To illustrate this consider next scenario:
+    - To illustrate this consider next scenario: one needs to read chunk of data; then to transform it to row of values; finally, append it to another text file.
+It is important to preserve ordering: of two chunks read in some order, the resulting row must be appended to output in the same order.
+This algorithm may be split into *independent* stages: **read chunk**, **transform it**, **append to file**.
+In this case the *independent* stages can be performed in parallel.
 2. *Mailbox* - An alternative to OSX Notifications mechanism; a FIFO container owned by some user; one can write messages into it, while the owner may read them later.
 Almost every operation requires application of some secret, that approves invoker's eligibility.
 Mailbox can be standalone and only the owner may read messages; or it can allow some group of other users to read.
 Also container may be configured for self-destruction; same about messages.
 Broadcast/multicast operations supported.
 3. *Queue* - queueing facilities of different flavors; simple queue which can also wait on read/write; Filtering Queue with capability to find items by some criterium; queue size management, with setting upper/lower size limit and applying different policies.
 Another queue type allows to group items to batches.